Edge Hill College opened in Liverpool in 1885 as the first non-denominational teacher training college for women.

 On Stanton’s retirement in 1982, Harry Webster took up the post of Principal.

 Student numbers continued to grow, and by 1985 there were around 2000 students on a wide variety of undergraduate and postgraduate courses.

 Jonathan Pryce, one of Britain’s leading actors and renowned for his work on both stage and screen, studied on a teacher training course at Edge Hill in the late 1960s.

 Ruth Gee became principal in 1989 following the retirement of Principal Webster.

-Ruth Gee initiated a range of curriculum developments with new undergraduate degrees in Field Biology & Habitat Management, Communication & Media, and Organisation & Management Studies.
+Ruth Gee initiated a range of curriculum developments, with new undergraduate degrees in Field Biology and Habitat Management, Communication and Media, and Organisation and Management Studies.

 A new phase of investment in the Ormskirk campus commenced in 1993 with the construction of the Forest Court student residences and the Learning Resources Centre (now the University Library), replacing the 1971 library (now the Student Information Centre).

 Ruth Gee resigned in 1993 and Dr John Cater took over as Principal and Chief Executive.

 John Cater led the acceleration of the process of curriculum, infrastructure and institutional development which has continued to the present day.